Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

-Moreover, by similar method as above, it is easy to prove that the number of $(2,2)$-FWF graphs which are not isomorphic to each other in $\Lambda_n$ is only $2^{n-7}+1$ when $n\geq 8$.
+From the two classification methods above, all $(2,2)$-FWF graphs can be divided into the adjacent type of region $II$ and the nonadjacent type of region $II$.

+From the Figure 5.3(a), the $(2,2)$-FWF graph of order 5 is a \textbf{double-center wheel}, and the degree of vertices in the neighbor of each center of the wheel is 4.
+When the order of $(2,2)$-FWF graph is not less than 6, we have the following result.

-The following theorem can be deduced easily from the proof process of Theorem 6.8: \begin{thm} (1) Every (2,2)-FWF graph $G$ of order $n$ has one and only one $(n-1)$-degree vertex, it is called \textbf{the central vertex} of the graph $G$, denoted by $u$.
-And in any partitions of color group in the (2,2)-FWF graph $G$, only the central vertex is colored by red; (2) For the adjacent type of the (2,2)-FWF graphs obtained by embedding the 3-degree vertices only in the region $II$, not only its central vertex is colored by red, but also the vertex $2$ of the color axis is colored by green. \end{thm}
+\begin{theorem2} (1)Let $G$ be a $(2,2)$-FWF graph with order $n(n\geq 6)$, then for each 3-degree vertex $v$ in $G$, there only exists one vertex with order 4 in $\Gamma(v)$; (2) Every (2,2)-FWF graph $G$ of nonadjacent type with order $n(n\geq 5)$ has one and only one $(n-1)$-degree vertex, and it is called \textbf{the central vertex} of the graph $G$, denoted by $u$.
+Further, in any partitions of color class in the (2,2)-FWF graph $G$, only the central vertex is colored by red; (3) For the (2,2)-FWF graphs of adjacent type obtained by embedding the 3-degree vertices only in the region $II$, only its central vertex is colored by red and also only its color axis $2$ is colored by green. \end{theorem2} \begin{proof} By induction.
+There is only one maximal planar graph of order 5(shown in Figure 5.3(a)), also a double-center wheel, so all triangular faces are equivalent.
+Therefore, up to the isomorphism, there also only exist one FWF graph with order 6, also a $(2,2)$-FWF graph(shown in Figure 5.3(b)).
+Thus, the conclusion holds when $n=6$.

+Assume that the theorem holds when $n(n\geq 6)$, let us consider $(2,2)$-FWF graph $G$ with order $n+1$.
+Suppose $v$ is a vertex with 3-degree in $G$, two cases as follows:

+Firstly, two or three vertices of 4-degree are included in $\Gamma(v)$, then $G-v$ is also a FWF graph with order at least 5 which contains two or three vertices with 3-degree adjacent to each other, which contradicts theorem 5.1.

+Secondly, the vertices of degree-4 is not included in $\Gamma(v)$, then $G-v$ is also a FWF graph with order at least 5 which contains only one vertex of 3-degree, which contradicts theorem 5.1.

+In conclusion, we have proved that only one vertex of degree-4 is included in $\Gamma(v)$, the neighbor of the vertex $v$ of 3-degree.

+Further, $G$ is a $(2,2)$-FWF graph of order $n$, then it exactly contains two vertices of 3-degree and the distance between them is two.
+Hence, there must be a vertex $u\in V(G)$ making any other vertices of $G$ adjacent to $u$, namely $d(u)=n-1$, which can be proved by the gradual construction of $(2,2)$-FWF graphs. \end{proof}

+On the basis of the theorem above, we now define some special triangular faces as follows: for a triangular face containing a vertex of 3-degree, if the degrees of three vertices in this triangular face are 3,4 and $n-1$ respectively, then this triangular face is called \textbf{$I$-type face}; if the degrees of three vertices in this triangular face are 3, $x$ and $n-1$ respectively, then this triangular face is called \textbf{$II$-type face}; if the degrees of three vertices in this triangular face are 3,4 and $x$ respectively, then this triangular face is called \textbf{$III$-type face}; where $5\leq x\leq n-1$.